elishamutang/project-library/README.md

 # project-library
 Library project from The Odin Project's JavaScript course.

+Overview:

+1. Simple Library website that enables user to add, remove and edit read status of books registered.

+Methodology:

-1. Create data attribute for HTML elements dynamically using JS, which will also be linked to the index of the myLibrary array.
+1. Data attribute used across several elements to link functionality of elements such as buttons and divs to the book indexes in myLibrary array.

 To Action:

 1. Complete remove functionality for each book card.
 (Done)
 2. When book card is removed, it should also be removed in HTML and myLibrary array.
 (Done)
 3. Dynamically change "read" status of each book card.
+(Done).
+4. Tidy up CSS for each book card (style and content).
+5. Add transform effects if required.
+6. Add background color for "In Progress" read status.

 Bug found: